SixArm/rust-quick-guide/README.md

-# Rust Guideposts
+# Rust Quick Guide

-Rust Guideposts are quick topic summaries to help people learn about the Rust programming language, ecosystem, concepts, crates, and more.
+Rust Quick Guide provides short topic explanations to help people learn about the Rust programming language, ecosystem, concepts, crates, and more.
 You can try any topic, in any order, at any time, akin to a frequently asked questions resource.

-Rust Guideposts work best as an adjunct to a comprehensive Rust book, such as the The Rust Programming Language.
+Rust Quick Guide works best as an adjunct to a comprehensive Rust book, such as the The Rust Programming Language.
 The book is valuable to read, cover to cover, for its excellent technical explanations.

 We welcome constructive advice, new topic ideas, pull requests, open issues, and the like.
 See CONTRIBUTING.md.
-Rust Guideposts are continually evolving, with ongoing additions, corrections, and optimizations.
+Rust Quick Guide is continually evolving, with ongoing additions, corrections, and optimizations.

 ## Start here